essarrjay/ShmeppyImagetoJSON/README.md

 **Note:** This script will only generate a map using 'fill' - not any 'edges'

 ### **Need Help?**
 Don't bug John!
-But jump on the discord and try asking there: https://shmeppy.com/help-and-community
+But feel free to bug me, or jump on the discord and try asking there: https://shmeppy.com/help-and-community

 ### **Other feedback is welcome!**
 The last time I did serious programming was on a Commodore64 (or feels like it at least).
-I sure hope it works!
+Feel free to send a message if you're having any issues.

 ## **Notes:**
 #### Uses packages: